 Lane Community College is committed to identifying, promoting the use of, and encouraging development of high-quality and viable open, free, or low-cost educational and course materials.

 Social networks, the Internet, and other knowledge-sharing technologies have shown great potential in recent years for education and pedagogical methods.
 Lane seeks to transform lives by learning through increasing access to knowledge, improving the quality of course materials, and promoting the professional development of Lane faculty in the development of open educational resources.

-Current OER projects include the award-winning OER Faculty Fellowship, which has saved students $326,400 a year in textbook costs (and counting)!
+Previous OER projects include the award-winning OER Faculty Fellowship, which saved students $466,650 a year in textbook costs (and counting)!

 OER Project Goals:

-- Identify and collect OERs available to college instructors
+- Identify, assess, and collect OERs available to community college instructors

 - Promote the use of OERs among instructors at Lane

 - Increase ease of use of OERs among instructors

 - To be at the forefront of research and development in the potential improvement to education through technology, fulfilling Lane's obligation as a member of the League of Innovation

 - Encourage the development of OERs by Lane faculty and improve professional development opportunities